Pad See Ew (Thai Stir Fried Noodles)

 Instructions

-• Marinate the chicken.
-In a large mixing bowl, add the sliced chicken, soy sauce and vegetable oil Mix thoroughly and set aside to marinate for at least 15 minutes.
+• Marinate the beef.
+In a large mixing bowl, add the sliced beef, Thai soy sauce, brown sugar, and vegetable oil.
+Mix thoroughly and set aside to marinate for at least 15 minutes.

 • Mix the sauce.
-In a medium mixing bowl, mix together the oyster sauce, Thai dark soy sauce, soy sauce, dark soy sauce, fish sauce brown sugar, and water.
+In a medium mixing bowl, add the oyster sauce, Thai soy sauce, Thai black soy sauce, fish sauce brown sugar, and water.
 Mix until combined and the sugar dissolves.

 • Scramble the eggs.
-Push everything to the side, add a tablespoon of oil and crack the eggs and scramble.
+Push everything to the side, add the whisked eggs, let it sit for 10 seconds, and then scramble.
 Then remove everything from the wok and set aside.

 • Add the noodles and sauce.
 Toss in the noodles and spread them evenly across the pan.
-Char them for about 15-30 seconds and then add the sauce and toss until the noodles are evenly coated and caramelized.
-Lastly, add the chicken, broccoli and eggs and toss a couple times until combined.
+Char them for about 30 seconds and then add the sauce and toss until the noodles are evenly coated and caramelized.
+Lastly, add the beef, broccoli, and eggs and toss until combined.
 Serve immediately and enjoy!

 Notes